 This ‘jewel in Nottingham’s heritage’ has served many purposes over its long history; a meeting place for Scouts, Monday evening tea dances, games of basketball, passionate public enquiries in the 1960s and, for a period in the 1980s, a hostel for backpackers from around the globe.

-Today, it provides accommodation for the homeless and boasts an impressive 24-hour YMCA gym fitness centre for the public to enjoy.
-Adapting to the times, the once historic basketball court has now transformed into a cutting edge CrossFit space.
+Today, it provides vital accommodation and support for the homeless.
 The iconic building continues to embrace the YMCA’s commitment to promoting mind, body and spirit.

 Wider YMCA movement